xcore/sw_avb/doc/standards.rst

 *IEC 61883-6* defines an audio data format that is contained in *IEEE P1722* streams.

 The XMOS AVB solution uses *IEC 61883-6* to convey audio sample streams.
+Alternatively, the solution can use the *Simple Audio Format*.

 IEEE P1722
 ----------